jwulf/zeebe-client-node-js/guide/content/connection/basic-auth.md

 draft: false
 ---

+## Connect to a broker with Basic Auth

 You can secure a Zeebe cluster with Basic Auth using an reverse proxy.
 In this case you can use a username / password pair as effectively an API key for your client applications.

 ## Basic Auth without TLS